-- 1. In Cloudera Manager, select Clusters > YARN Queue Manager UI service.
-A list of existing queues is displayed. - 2.
-Click on the three vertical dots on the root and select Edit Child Queues option. - 3.
-Enter the Configured Capacity of "engineering" to 60, "support" to 10, and "marketing" to 30. - 4.
-Click Save.
+- 1. In Cloudera Manager, select the Clusters > YARN Queue Manager UI service.
+A graphical queue hierarchy is displayed in the Overview tab. - 2.
+Click the Placement Rules tab.
+A list of placement rules is displayed. - 3.
+Click Delete Rule. - Click Save.